frozeeen/100-days-of-code/log.md

 ### Day 47:  May 17, Tuesday

-**Today's Progress:** Another day of Figma to HTML&CSS again but with CodeIgniter.
+**Today's Progress:** Yet another day of Figma to HTML&CSS again but with CodeIgniter.

-**Thoughts:** Some refresher, still learning a lot.
+**Thoughts:** Some refresher, still learning a lot and also + editor skill HAHA.